New Khum Koon Café in Windsor

-The look: The small, cozy space that was formerly Chinois Asian Bistro has been transformed and given an authentic Thai vibe with Thepphanom figurines on cabinets and the cashier counter and a mural of a barge on one wall.
+The small, cozy space that was formerly Chinois Asian Bistro has been transformed and given an authentic Thai vibe with Thepphanom figurines on cabinets and the cashier counter and a mural of a barge on one wall.
 Service is so friendly it feels like you’re dining in Sopant’s own home.

-To eat: The extensive menu is similar to Bangkok9, with lots of familiar, delicious flavors.
+The extensive menu is similar to Bangkok9, with lots of familiar, delicious flavors.
 Care is taken with presentation, too.
 I love the carrots carved into flowers and the pretty arrangements of colorful veggies that make up garnishes for many of the plates.

 I can’t resist spring rolls, and the version here is perfect.
 The crispy bites stuffed with taro root, clear noodles, and vegetables on a platter arranged with chopped red onion, cucumber, carrot, cilantro, red bell pepper and cashews ($9) are exactly what I was looking for.
 I wrap each one in romaine leaves ($7 for four), then dunk them in their sweet-sour sauce.
 Their very good peanut sauce makes the chicken satay shine, ($8.25), too.